ABB Automation Builder for Temperature Control

 ABB Sequential Function Charts (SFC) Example for Temperature Control

 Complete working example demonstrating Sequential Function Charts (SFC) implementation for Temperature Control using ABB Automation Builder.
-This code has been tested on AC500 hardware.
+Follows ABB naming conventions.
+Tested on AC500 hardware.

 // ABB Automation Builder - Temperature Control Control